Instruction for Authors

 2.5 Footnotes

-A footnote may include the designation of corresponding author of the paper, current address information for an author (if different from that shown in the affiliation.
-Footnotes should be indicated in the text by the following symbols; (*, +, ++, $, //, #).
+A footnote may include the designation of the corresponding author of the paper, and current address information for an author (if different from that shown in the affiliation.
+The following symbols should indicate footnotes in the text: (*, +, ++, $, //, #).
 Type footnotes to a table directly beneath the table.

-The structure of the Review article is similar to that of Review article, but the structure of the body (subtopics being addressed) is different.
-While the Research article contains Methodology (Experimental Work), Result and Discussion, the structure of Review article may vary based on the review questions being addressed.
-For example, if the review paper is evaluating four different techniques used for reduction of pathogens in wastewater, the body of the article may be divided into four sections, each discussing one of the methods.
-In these sections, the research methods are described, results are compared and implications of using each technique are discussed.
-The conclusions should be brief restating the rationale and objectives for your review and then discussing the conclusions drawn from the review.
-The authors should also discuss the implications of their review findings and propose recommendations for future research in the addressed topic.
+The structure of the Review article is similar to that of the Research paper, but the structure of the body (subtopics being addressed) is different.
+While the Research article contains Methodology (Experimental Work), Results, and Discussion, the structure of the Review article may vary based on the review questions being addressed.
+For example, suppose the review paper evaluates four different techniques used to reduce pathogens in wastewater.
+In that case, the body of the article may be divided into four sections, each discussing one of the methods.
+In these sections, the research methods are described, the results are compared, and the implications of using each technique are discussed.
+The conclusions should briefly restate the rationale and objectives for your review and then discuss the conclusions drawn from the review.
+The authors should also discuss the implications of their review findings and propose recommendations for future research on the addressed topic.

-The format of Technical note is similar to Research article, but must be short in length; not exceeding 10 pages in length, A4 size, single spacing, and Times New Roman font 12 points including Figures and Tables.
+The format of a Technical note is similar to a Research article but must be short in length, not exceeding 10 pages in length, A4 size, single spacing, and in Times New Roman font 12 points including Figures and Tables.